pgRouting/GSoC-pgRouting/doc/src/migration.rst

 :doc:`pgr_drivingDistance` signatures have changed, with the addition of new columns in the new signatures.

+:doc:`pgr_KSP` signatures have been changed, with the addition of new columns start_vid & end_vid in the new signatures. one to many, many to one, many to many, and combinations overloads have been added.

 :doc:`pgr_withPointsDD` signatures have changed, with the addition of new columns in the new signatures.
 It works mainly for driving cases, therefore the ``driving side`` parameter changed from optional to compulsory, and its valid values differ for directed and undirected graphs.

 :doc:`pgr_maxCardinalityMatch` works only for undirected graphs, therefore the ``directed`` flag has been removed.